nibeditans/A-Few-Data-Analytics-Projects/README.md

-# A Few Data Analytics Projects
+# Data Science & Analytics Projects
-This is a curated collection of my selected Data Analytics projects, gathered in one place for easy access and showcase.
+This is a curated collection of my selected Data projects, gathered in one place for easy access and showcase.

 Alright!
 So, here's the list of a few: